Tameshiwari (Breaking) Tournament Rules

 If this round is used as a Qualifying Round, the only score is Success or Failure.
 To be scored a success, all the boards setup must be broken.
 In the event a competitor sets up more than the minimum number of boards required, and fails to break all the boards, the score shall be considered Fail.

-If the round is a full competition round (Seiken with No Spacers), than the total score is equal to the number of boards setup and successfully broken.
+If the round is a full competition round (Seiken with No Spacers), than the total score is equal to 2 to the power of the number of boards setup and successfully broken; i.e., 2^X where X= the number of boards broken..
 If any boards setup are not broken, then the total score for the round is zero.

 B. Traditional Break